orthanc-team/orthanc-auth-service/README.md

 ## how it works ?

-- `orthanc-token-service` is a web service that generates `token` to grant access to a particular study in Orthanc.
+- `orthanc-auth-service` is a web service that generates `token` to grant access to a particular study in Orthanc.
-  - You must configure the `orthanc-token-service` web-service by providing these environment variables (or Docker secrets)
+  - You must configure the `orthanc-auth-service` web-service by providing these environment variables (or Docker secrets)
     - `SECRET_KEY` is a high entropy text that will be used to encode and decode the JWT
     - To enable orthanc standard shares (without anonymization):
       - `PUBLIC_ORTHANC_ROOT` is the root url of the public Orthanc